Juan-Jones/earnonlinemoney/content/blog/how-to-write-an-ebook.md

 Having this structure in place made the writing process much smoother for me.
 I knew exactly what I needed to cover in each section, which kept me from veering off track.

-Writing an digtal book can be a daunting task, especially if you have other commitments.
+Writing an digital book can be a daunting task, especially if you have other commitments.
 Set a realistic writing schedule and stick to it.
 Dedicate specific times each day or week to writing, and make sure to hold yourself accountable.
 I found that writing early in the morning worked best for me.
 My mind was fresh, and there were fewer distractions.
 I set a goal of writing 1,000 words each morning before starting my day.

 ### Tips For Writing Digital Content